mpustovoi/storagedelight/README.md

 This mod adds four new type of blocks to the game that are useful to decorate any place, new blocks are constantly added with updates:

+- Drawers.
-- Drawers of all wood types.
+- Drawers with doors.
-- Drawers with doors of all wood types.
+- Drawers with books.
-- Glass Cabinets of all wood types.
+- Glass Cabinets.
-- Cabinets with Glass Doors of all wood types.
+- Cabinets with Glass Doors.
-- Single Door Cabinets of all wood types.
+- Single Door Cabinets.